GOB52/M5Stack_FlipBookSD/README.en.md

 ### Procedure
 Making data on terminal.
-Video data can be in any format as long as it can be processed by FFmpeg.
+Video data can be in any format that can be processed by FFmpeg.

 1. Copy video data to an arbitrarily created directory.
 1. Copy [conv.sh](conv.sh) and [gcf.py](gcf.py) to the same directory.